truemaxdh/truemaxdh.github.com/README.md

 #### Simple arcade game.
 Shoot and Divide Balls.When you hit a ball,it splits into two smaller balls,eventually disappearing.
 [Play](https://truemaxdh.github.io/EnjoyCoding/game_magic_bouncing_ball/)
 ___
-## [Game] Sky Miner
+## [Game] Tiny Flight
-### Sky Miner is a Simple Flight Shooting Game.
-#### Sky Miner is a simple flying shooting game with basic rules only.Avoid bombs.Shoot coins to earn points.However, you should not hit the coin directly.There are three kinds of coins.1.
-'10': It will be removed if you hit once, with score 10 points.2.
-'50': It will be removed if you hit twice, with score 50 points.3.
-'100': It will be removed if you hit three times, with score 100 points
+### Tiny Flight, a simple flight shooting game.
+#### Tiny Flight is a simple flight shooting game, with only a few rules.
+ Avoid bombs.Shoot coins, but not hit coins directly.
+ That's all.
+ Coins are differ with their number in endurance and score.
+ 1. '10': Removed at hit once, and 10 points earning.
+ 2. '50': Removed at hit twice, and 50 points earning.
+ 3. '100': Removed at hit three times, and 100 points earning.
 [Play](https://truemaxdh.github.io/EnjoyCoding/game_shooting/)
 [Android](https://play.google.com/store/apps/details?id=com.pgmaru.ShootingDream)
 [GitHub](https://github.com/truemaxdh/EnjoyCoding/tree/gh-pages/game_shooting)